jostylr/math-numbers/numbers.md

     function (type) {
-        Num.prototype[type] = function () {
+        // prototype converts an existing num into new type Num.prototype[type] = function () {
             return new Num(this, type);
         };
-        return function (val) {
+        // this is standalone function to return the type return function (val) {
             return new Num(val, type);
         };